Slide background

 The Problems We Face

 Since May 2018, the U.S. and Canada have been meeting to negotiate a “modernized” Columbia River Treaty.
+In July 2024, the two countries announced an “Agreement-In-Principle” (AIP).

 TAKE ACTION NOW